All Episodes

 Mark, I think it is a tragedy that we're ignoring the one conservative candidate who could beat Barack Obama handily, and that's John Huntsman.

-Oh wait, wait, hold up there, hold up there.
+Wait, wait, hold up there.

 We have the Huntsman fan has called in.

-That's uh that's now you're in uh uh Charlottesville, Virginia.
+Now, you're in Charlottesville, Virginia.

 Yes.

-Are you the Huntsman fan in Charlottesville or the Huntsman fan in Virginia or the Huntsman fan in the mid Atlantic states?
+Are you the Huntsman fan in Charlottesville or the Huntsman fan in Virginia or the Huntsman fan in the mid-Atlantic states?

 Which is it?